Here’s How To Get Rid Of Unwanted Weeds In The Garden

 Traditionally, the old-school technique is to make time and gently pull the weeds out of your garden with your hands.

-If you soaked the garden well a few days before using your hands, it will make the job of pulling the unwanted weeds up a lot easier.
+If you soak the garden well a few days before using your hands, it will make the job of pulling the unwanted weeds up a lot easier.

 A garden fork will work well in areas where you have the space to dig out unwanted weeds.